 Imagine waking up to a toasted slice of Oatmeal Banana Bread slathered in butter.
 Not a bad way to start the day!
 Especially when this delicious quick bread recipe is loaded with nutritious things like oats, bananas and whole grain flour!

 To the person who figured out that too-ripe bananas would make delicious bread: thank you.

 Of quick breads, banana is one of my favorites.
 It's so versatile.
 I've made it with a variety of flours and spices, and sometimes add chopped walnuts, shredded coconut or even dark chocolate chunks.

 It was this recipe from Sarah at The Chef Next Door that got me to thinking about adding oats.
 And I'm so glad I did!
 The banana bread has an entirely different texture - dense and rich.
 Since I'm unable to leave a recipe alone, I swapped in honey and whole grain flour and was happy with the result.

 When you make this, you may be like me, unable to wait until the next day to slice the loaf and try a piece.
 It is warm bread after all.
 What you'll get are warm, shaggy slices like those pictured above, delicious but messy.
 If you can bear to wait until the next day, at least for part of it, you'll be rewarded with a sliceable, toast-worthy loaf that honestly tastes even better than the day it was made (especially with a nice slab of butter melted over the top.)

-And if you love this bread, be sure to check out these Banana Oatmeal Cookies – they’re a perfect and nutritious portable breakfast or afternoon pick me up!
+And if you love this bread, be sure to check out this Zucchini Banana Bread, this Sweet Potato Bread, and these Banana Oatmeal Muffins, Banana Blueberry Oatmeal Muffins and Banana Oatmeal Cookies - that all make a perfect and nutritious portable breakfast or afternoon pick me up!

 Oatmeal Banana Bread